 - In order to alleviate application costs and logistics, it is not necessary to send official score reports during the admissions process; please upload unofficial score reports onto the application for review.
 ONLY if you are admitted, then you will be required to submit official score reports.

 - GRE - The GRE is valid for five years after the test date.
 There is no minimum GRE score, applications are evaluated holistically.
 Scores can be sent officially through ETS using CWRU's school code 1105.

-- The following programs do not require the GRE: Art Education, Astronomy, Biochemistry, all BSTP PhD programs, Clinical Translational Science, Designing Sustainable Systems, Earth, Environmental & Planetary Sciences, Molecular Medicine, Nutrition, Physics, or Theater.
+- The following programs do not require the GRE: Art Education, Astronomy, Biochemistry, all BSTP PhD programs, Chemical Engineering, Clinical Translational Science, Designing Sustainable Systems, Earth, Environmental & Planetary Sciences, Molecular Medicine, Nutrition, Physics, or Theater.
 The GRE is optional for Chemistry MS and PhD, but required for Chemistry Entrepreneurship

 - MCAT, GMAT, USMLE, LSAT - Please fill in these exams in the Other Exam space.
 Scores should be sent officially directly to your program/departments

 - International applicants whose first language is not English must demonstrate English proficiency.
 Minimum language scores to gain admission are below; we do not offer conditional admission to applicants who do not meet the minimum language scores.